ToDo Application Example

 return 'Sorry, this page does not exist!'

-# remember to remove reloader=True and debug(True) when you move your
+# remember to remove reloader=True and debug=True when moving

-# application from development to a productive environment
+# the application from development to a productive environment

 %#template to generate a HTML table from a list of tuples (or list of lists, or tuple of tuples or ...)